MikeLydeamore/ResourcefulCrops/README.md

 This rewrite will automagically grab Ore Dictionary entries and create crops/seeds for them.
 Also includes a blacklist for any you don't want added.

+##Features!

+* Creates all crops dynamically from the Ore Dictionary.
+This is all done through NBT so it is not ID heavy.
+* Has a blacklist.
+You can stop any Ingot, Dust, or Gem from being registered as a crop within the config.
+* Blacklist changes only need a world reload, no MC restart required!
+* Extensive default blacklist.
+Anything that probably shouldn't have a crop already doesn't.
+* Integration with other mods to allow more balanced creation of their resources.
+Such as Thaumcraft Shard seeds being a research note.

 ##Dev setup

 ###Workspace Setup